 Successful early identification and treatment of depression can lead to many other positive health and behavioral outcomes for young people, such as increased educational attainment, decreased suicidal and self-injurious behavior, and decreases in harmful substance use.
 Increased awareness of depression among this age group is the first step toward implementing effective intervention.

 Progress to Date

 Much has been accomplished during this collaboration.
-Over 500 staff members have participated in training and education workshops, including middle and high school principals, nearly all of the AAPS middle school staff members, and all staff members from three of our six high schools.
+Over 500 staff members have participated in training and education workshops, including middle and high school principals, nearly all of the WISD middle school staff members, and all staff members from three of our six high schools.
 In addition, Depression Center’s ongoing “Bright Nights Community Forum” series, in collaboration with the Ann Arbor District Library, has offered parent education sessions at two of the high school buildings.

 In the fall of 2009 we added a new component to the program: A depression education and awareness campaign for high school students built on the premise that teens are more likely to listen to their friends than to well-meaning adults.
 The goals of the Peer to Peer Depression Awareness Campaign project are to 1) educate high school students about depression and depressive illnesses, and then 2) support them in finding creative ways to convey this knowledge to their peers in order to reduce stigma, raise awareness, and ultimately, help to promote the early detection of depression, bipolar disorder, and related illnesses.

 The Depression Center and the Ann Arbor Public Schools look forward to continuing this comprehensive initiative in the coming years, with the goal of training all WISD personnel; building a sustainable infrastructure by educating WISD staff to become workshop facilitators; and expanding the education program to include additional information for parents, an expanded educational campaign for students, as well as a research and evaluation component for the overall project.
 For more information, please contact Stephanie Salazar at email@example.com.